N3rdyCalcium/Pro70Website/README.md

 # Pro70Website
-A website for Pro 70
+A website for Pro 70 using HTML and PHP